howbuildingsfail/hbf-rig/hbflyrics/exvocation.md

 This is my
 ex vocation
 no need to explain
 the public malaise
 post-industrial posts on social media

 20 summers left
+got no belief

 I sneer and I snipe
+can't quiesce the running commentary
+of criticism

 a ten mile long vapour trail
 of unfinished projects